Tui Na Massage: The Chinese Way to Heal and Relax

 The Treatment:

-- Usually done through light clothing
+- • Usually done through light clothing

-- Session typically lasts 45-60 minutes
+- • Session typically lasts 45-60 minutes

 How It Feels:

-- More vigorous than Swedish massage
+- • More vigorous than Swedish massage

-- Should feel therapeutic, not painful
+- • Should feel therapeutic, not painful

 Specialized Tui Na Applications

-Pediatric Tui Na:
+👶 Pediatric Tui Na

-- Gentle techniques for children
+- • Gentle techniques for children

-- Often more effective than adult treatments for kids
+- • Often more effective for kids

-Sports Tui Na:
+⚽ Sports Tui Na

-- Injury prevention and recovery
+- • Injury prevention and recovery

-- Performance enhancement
+- • Performance enhancement

-- Faster healing from sports injuries
+- • Faster healing from injuries

-Cosmetic Tui Na:
+✨ Cosmetic Tui Na

-- Facial massage for skin health
+- • Facial massage for skin health

-- Promotes circulation and reduces signs of aging
+- • Promotes circulation

-- Balances internal health for external beauty
+- • Balances internal health for beauty

 Self-Massage Techniques You Can Try